dgtized/scrapyard/README.md

 # Details

+## Search Precedence

+Each key is used as a prefix in the directory or bucket specified.
+If the prefix matches multiple cache keys, the most recently modified key is selected.

 ## Logging

 Logging is provided on standard error, and keys found or affected by the command are reported to standard out.